 Your gut tells you that these walls are alive, with stories to tell…

 We made our rounds through the corridors, speculating its structure, trying to understand its story.
 Outside and around the back of the building were these displaced mounds that no one seems to mention…ever, nonetheless curious.

-We started to head back towards the trail, to make our decent to the car park.
+We started to head back towards the trail, to make our descent to the car park.
 I left with more questions than I had before I arrived.
 Questions I will never have answers to.
-Perhaps this is why people make answers, answers that become legends, legends that lure people in and build landscapes of something fantastic.
+Perhaps this is why people make answers, answers that become legends, legends that lure people in, and build landscapes of something fantastic.